 They are tightening, healing.

-They had a drying effect on the skin and used high amounts can lead to dry skin.
+They had a drying effect on the skin and used in high amounts or left on the skin can lead to dry skin.

 They have proven anti-wrinkle properties.

 They can be helpful in reducing irritation and inflammation.